CBDOO at your service

 Is CBT a THC inhibitor?

-Despite the fact that CBT has a molecular structure close to THC and is synthesized by THCa, CBT could hypothetically provide a solution that could enable users to consume cannabis without experiencing any of the negative effects associated with THC.
-Many articles about CBT on the Internet claim that a 2007 study found that CBT could cancel out some of the effects of THC, but that's not quite the case.
+But it could allow users to consume cannabis without experiencing the negative effects associated with THC.
+Many articles about CBT on the internet say that a 2007 study found that CBT could cancel out some of the effects of THC, but that's not quite the case.

-In fact, as we've said, the difference between CBT and THC is the addition of OH groups.
-But these groups make a big difference: they make this compound soluble in water, unlike THC, which is only soluble in fat.
-Above all, they make the molecule polar.
-This polarity also greatly changes the way the body absorbs and distributes the molecule, as polar molecules, like CBT, are more rapidly absorbed and released by the body.
+This polarity also greatly changes the way the body absorbs and distributes the molecule, as polar molecules, like CBT, are more rapidly absorbed and rejected by the body.
 What's more, this polarity also prevents the molecule from crossing the blood-brain barrier (BBB) that protects the brain, unlike THC.

 The idea would be to design a complementary product that consumers could absorb.
 This product would act as a catalytic antibody, capable of oxidizing THC and deactivating it during consumption.
 This would make it possible to consume cannabis and benefit from its medicinal properties, while protecting the consumer from its harmful effects.